NeuralTrust/neuraltrust-helm-charts/helm/README.md

 ### Data Plane

-1. Define GCR secret in your cluster.
+1. If you get the private images from our private docker registry: Define GCR secret in your cluster.
+Else skip this step.

 ```bash
 kubectl create -n "neuraltrust" secret docker-registry gcr-secret \